 VPN Server Locations

-PrivateVPN have over 150 servers in 60 different countries.
+PrivateVPN has over 200 servers in 63 different countries.
 Here’s PrivateVPN’s list of VPN server locations.
 Users get access to a global tier-1 network of servers.
 Apart from the USA (around 14 servers), all other countries listed below currently have either 1 or 2 VPN server locations.

 As with most other VPN service providers, some of these VPN servers are fast, while others can drag the Internet speed down a bit.
 But that is something users should expect whenever they’re using a VPN.